SpikeInterface/spikeextractors/README.md

         return spike_train

     @staticmethod
-    def writeOutput(self, output_extractor, save_path):
+    def writeSorting(self, sorting_extractor, save_path):

         '''
         This function is not abstract so it is optional if you want to override it.
-It allows other OutputExtractors to use your new OutputExtractor to convert their output data into your output file format.
+It allows other SortingExtractors to use your new SortingExtractor to convert their sorted data into your sorting file format.
         '''
 ```

 As you can see, our extractor base classes were designed to make implementing a new subclass as straightforward and flexible as possible while still enforcing standardized data retrieval functions.

-Once all abstract methods are overwritten in your InputExtractor or OutputExtractor, your subclass is ready for deployment and can be used with any pre-implemented tools (see **Tools that use InputExtractors and OutputExtractors**).
+Once all abstract methods are overwritten in your RecordingExtractor or SortingExtractor, your subclass is ready for deployment and can be used with any pre-implemented tools (see **Tools that use RecordingExtractors and SortingExtractors**).
 <br/>

-## Tools that use InputExtractors and OutputExtractors
+## Tools that use RecordingExtractors and SortingExtractors

 Coming soon...
 <br/>